Ahh, the Big Apple.

 - Discount Broadway: The day of performances there are always discounted/free broadway tickets at the various booths across town, and Shakespeare in the Park is always free!

 - Rooftop Bar Views: Instead of paying $30-$40 to get into the popular observation decks across the city why not take in the same views for free at any rooftop bar or restaurant.
-Make a couple drinks last all night at Standard Hotel, just be sure to come in the afternoon when the dress code isn’t strictly enforced.
+Make a couple of drinks last all night at the Standard Hotel, just be sure to come in the afternoon when the dress code isn’t strictly enforced.

 - TAKE ADVANTAGE OF FREE ATTRACTIONS